AustralianBioCommons/tower/index.md

 The pilot project has three key ambitions, which are to

-1. Establish a service where BioCommons early adopters, including both science and method communities, can easily run, manage and monitor the execution of Nextflow workflows on dedicated compute infrastructure.
+1. **Establish a service** where BioCommons early adopters, including both science and method communities, can easily run, manage and monitor the execution of Nextflow workflows on dedicated compute infrastructure.

-2. Understand service demand and utilisation by working with BioCommons communities and assessing interest from other communities
+2. **Understand service demand and utilisation** by working with BioCommons communities and assessing interest from other communities

-3. Develop service operational models; understand costs and benefits; develop a business case for continuing the service
+3. **Develop service operational models**; understand costs and benefits; develop a business case for continuing the service

-At the end of the pilot phase, the Australian BioCommons will make the decision on providing this service for a long term.
+At the end of the pilot phase, the Australian BioCommons will make a decision on providing this service long term.
 This depends on the feedback and outcomes of this pilot project.
-Successful use cases will play a major role in influencing the decision.
+Successful use cases will play a major role in influencing this decision.

 ## Service status